 No special requirements

-The subject focuses on the role of the financial planner; regulatory, social, economic and ethical considerations involved in financial planning; understanding and evaluating investors’ goals; risk management strategies; evaluating investments and financial instruments; and constructing a financial plan.
-The subject aims to provide students with fundamental knowledge and competencies in financial planning with a special focus placed on professional behaviour, ethical awareness, and communication skills.
+The unit focuses on the role of the financial planner, regulatory, social, economic and ethical considerations involved in financial planning, understanding and evaluating investors’ goals, risk management strategies, evaluating investments and financial instruments and constructing a financial plan.
+The unit aims to provide students with fundamental knowledge and competencies in financial planning with a special focus placed on professional behaviour, ethical awareness and communication skills.